 - European countries in a crisis.

 Funding may be granted on an exceptional basis to projects involving more than three countries.
 The award condition is linked to the content and purpose of the project.
 Participants can, for example, work on difficult historical issues and conflicts between two countries, taking the Franco-German partnership as an example for successful reconciliation.

 Examples of regional cooperation where topics such as history and memory work, identity and integration can be covered within the framework of four-nation meetings are: Turkey/Armenia, Turkey/Cyprus, Hungary/Slovakia, Kosovo*/Serbia, Croatia/Serbia, Algeria/Morocco, Israel/Palestinian Territories.

 *This designation is without prejudice to positions on status and is in line with UNSCR 1244 and the ICJ Opinion on the Kosovo declaration of independence.

 To request funding from the FGYO, the form should be filled out either by the French or German partner and sent directly to the relevant department.

-The German Foreign Office (Auswärtiges Amt) and the French Ministry for Europe and Foreign Affairs (ministère de l'Europe et des Affaires étrangères) provide special funds for trilateral projects with countries in Central and Eastern Europe (CEE) and the countries of South-Eastern Europe (SEE).
+The German Foreign Office (Auswärtiges Amt) and the French Ministry for Europe and Foreign Affairs (ministère de l'Europe et des Affaires étrangères) provide special funds for trilateral projects with countries in Central and Eastern Europe (CEE), countries in South-Eastern Europe (SEE) and the Maghreb countries.